Edke/adaptest/README.md

 very confortable .htt files especially for Testers with little knowledge of HTTP protocol and programming.

-Therefore I wrote `Adaptest`, which is basically a `httest` YAML wrapper.
+Therefore I wrote `Adaptest` which is basically a `httest` YAML wrapper.

 # Features